Wind-WindKids/winding/winding.md

 ## Introduction

 Winding Markdown lets you create artifacts, like websites, images, slides, code, or 3D scenes, using structured, minimal prompts.
-It is a lightweight CommonMark extension that allows you to write concise programs that can be "illuminated" into full implementations.
+It is a lightweight CommonMark extension that allows you to express *intent* that can be *illuminated* into full implementations.

 If you've ever struggled with an out-of-control image prompt, this is for you.